ArthurConmy/EPQ/README.md

 * To improve the 'working' computer opponent such that it is at the ability of an intermediate ability human player
 * To test the computer opponent against myself, to be able to quantify the above aim

 Note that these have been developed from the more general and background research that I have already carried out; see the accompanying essay to this project.
-My research, however, is ongoing and thus this report, too, is referenced where external sources have influenced my decision making.
+My research, however, is ongoing and thus this report, too, is referenced where external sources have influenced decision making.

 In order to meet the above aims, I shall do the following: